luapower/luapower-all/oo.md

 **Virtual properties** are created by defining a getter and a setter.
-Once you have defined `self:get_foo()` and `self:set_foo(value)` you can read and write to `self.foo` and the getter and setter will be called to fulfill the indexing.
+Once you have defined `self:get_foo()` and `self:set_foo(value)` you can read and write to `self.foo` and the getter and setter will be called instead.
 The setter is optional.
-Assigning a value to a property without a setter removes the getter and sets the value.
-This can be used for implementing autoloading of component classes (see [glue].autoload).
+Assigning a value to a property that doesn't have a setter results in an error.

+Getters and setters are only called on instances.
+This allows setting default values for properties on the class as plain fields with the same name as the property, following that those defaults will be applied manually in the constructor with `self.foo = self.super.foo`.

+There are no virtual properties for classes.
+Use singleton instances instead.

 ~~~{.lua}
 function cls:get_answer_to_life() return deep_thought:get_answer() end